EJWilcoxProjects/EJWilcoxProjects.github.io/CTW.md

 The tracks will be highlights with information at places where the milling machine will travel to.
 Faintly, the path can be seen in yellow.

+Additionally, on the left, in CNC JOB, a new CNC FILE should be visible.

+# 4. Modifying .xln file parameters

+Simply, like the last .gbr FILE.
+Move back to project and click on the .xln FILE and move over to the SELECTED TAB.

 ![exc 1](https://i.ibb.co/gZ3yzwt/Excellon-object-1.png)

+A TOOLS TABLE should show the variety of drill diameters for the board.
+This is taken from the component information from EAGLE, so if all the components chosen are accurate, nothing will need changed.

+Depending on the thickness of your board and milling machine capabilities, once again a few parameters may need modified accordingly.
+Experiment and find what works best for your machine.

+Here are a few changes I make:

+Cut Z: -2.5
+Travel Z: 1.0000
+Feedrate Z: 80.0000
+Spindle Speed: 10000

 ![exc 2](https://i.ibb.co/wR3YTWL/Excellon-object-2.png)

 ![drill path](https://i.ibb.co/h7H2Yyz/image-2022-08-01-110041317.png)